stephenmccall/harvest/README.md

 Harvest
 =======
 <img src="https://raw.githubusercontent.com/stephenmccall/harvest/master/harvest-logo.jpg" alt="Harvest Logo" width="200"/>
-Super simple cross domain DOM querying
+Super Simple Cross Domain DOM Querying

 Harvest is a super simplified Node-based web scraping service enabling client side JavaScript to retrieve elements within the DOM of documents hosted at any other publicly accessible address.

 Requirements
 ------------
-You will need to have Node [http://nodejs.org/] & Grunt [http://gruntjs.com/] & PhantomJS installed [http://phantomjs.org/download.html].
+You will need to have Node [http://nodejs.org/] & Grunt [http://gruntjs.com/] & PhantomJS installed [http://phantomjs.org/download.html] to run the build process and examples locally.

+It is also recommeded that redis[redis.io] and forever[https://github.com/nodejitsu/forever] be installed on your server so that you are able to properly store results and run the Harvest server without interruption.

 Harvest makes use of the node-phantom [https://github.com/alexscheelmeyer/node-phantom] bridge which also has a dependency on [socket.io](http://socket.io/).